tmtsoftware/esw-ts/docs/src/main/index.md

 `esw-ts` library is available on npm registry.

-###Installation:
+ It is recommended to use giter8 template [`esw-ui-template.g8`](https://github.com/tmtsoftware/esw-ui-template.g8)  to get started with building web application.

+ `esw-ts` is comes pre-packaged as a dependency in the template.
+You can skip the installation step and make use of the services directly in the application.
+[Jump to library features](#features)

+### Installation

-  To install latest version node. visit this node's official [website](https://nodejs.org/).
+  To install the latest version node. visit this node's official [website](https://nodejs.org/).

-  To install latest version of esw-ts from npm
+  To install the latest version of esw-ts from npm

     npm install esw-ts